 There is no need to create proxies.
 I suggested that working with proxies was one way around the upload bottleneck and challenges of playing back full-resolution footage over the Internet.
 There are two big issues with proxies.
 First they take time and computing power to create.
 Second, they are by definition lower quality, and this creates issues linking to the source footage at the end of a project.
 In the Adobe Anywhere solution, there is no compromise.
 You have snappy playback when you need it, and access to the full resolution footage whenever you pause playback.

 No recurring storage costs.
-While I suspect that the monthly recurring cost of using cloud storage like Amazon S3 may be less than the total cost of ownership when using enterprise grade shared storage used by broadcasters, switching to cloud storage for video editing would be a huge paradigm shit.
+While I suspect that the monthly recurring cost of using cloud storage like Amazon S3 may be less than the total cost of ownership when using enterprise grade shared storage used by broadcasters, switching to cloud storage for video editing would be a huge paradigm shift.
 With Adobe Anywhere, there is no need to make this switch in order to take advantage of the benefits of collaboration.

 Benefits of Adobe Anywhere